+NAME

+G#

-NAME G# Background Check was performed by Corporate Screening oncleared and on file in the Radiologic Technology office (18-210). is 10-Panel Drug Screening was performed by Corporate Screening on cleared and on file in the Radiologic Technology office (18-210).
-I certify that I have validated the above information indicated. is Jennifer Bringhurst, RT(R)(N) Clinical Coordinator/Instructor OFFICE: 650 306 3163 DATE
+Background Check was performed by Corporate Screening on is

+cleared and on file in the Radiologic Technology office (18-210).

+10-Panel Drug Screening was performed by Corporate Screening on cleared and on file in the Radiologic Technology office (18-210). is

+I certify that I have validated the above information indicated.

+Lezlee Inman Clinical DATE

+Coordinator/Instructor DITTE

+OFFICE: 650.306.3163